asanetargoss/HardcoreAlchemy/README.md

     * If you only want to set up a certain `[PROJECT_NAME]`, you can run `./gradlew [PROJECT_NAME]:setupDecompWorkspace [PROJECT_NAME]:eclipse`
     * If you only want to build a certain `[PROJECT_NAME]`, you can run `./gradlew [PROJECT_NAME]:build`
     * You can comment out a project in the top-level `settings.gradle` and `build.gradle` to completely ignore it
+* Assertions are enabled in all `targoss.hardcorealchemy...` packages.
+To debug assertions, add `AssertionError` as an exception breakpoint

 ### Other resources